Hong Kongers Form Human Chains Across City to Call for Democracy – Evoking Protests Against Soviets

 Geng elaborated that those who are “above board” will have their rights guaranteed in China, while people with “an ulterior motive to engage in illegal activities” may have to be “extremely cautious.”

-Cheng had worked for the British Consulate since December 2017 as an international trade and investment officer for the Scottish government.
+The U.K.’s Foreign and Commonwealth Office said it is urgently seeking further information about Cheng, who has worked for the consulate since December 2017 as an international trade and investment officer for the Scottish government.

+Geng said that Cheng’s case is a police matter and not a diplomatic issue.

-China said this week that Cheng is a Hong Kong resident who had been placed in administrative detention for 15 days for violating public order regulations.
-The Global Times, a Communist Party-owned nationalistic tabloid, reported that Chen had been detained for “soliciting prostitutes.”
+China said this week that Cheng had been placed in administrative detention for 15 days for violating public order regulations.
+The Global Times, a Communist Party-owned tabloid newspaper, reported that Chen had been detained for soliciting prostitutes.

 China often uses public order charges against political targets and has sometimes used the charge of soliciting prostitution.
 Ou Shaokun, an anti-corruption activist, alleged in 2015 that he was framed by authorities in southern Hunan province who said they found him in a hotel room with a prostitute.

-The U.K.’s Foreign and Commonwealth Office said it is urgently seeking further information about Cheng.

-Geng, the foreign ministry spokesman, said Friday that Cheng’s case is merely a public security issue and not a “diplomatic matter.”

-A few thousand accountants gathered in a city square around noon and marched to government headquarters, becoming the latest profession to back the movement publicly following rallies by lawyers, teachers and medical workers.
+The accountants march drew a few thousand participants who gathered in a city square before heading to government headquarters.
+They were the latest profession to back the movement publicly following rallies by lawyers, teachers and medical workers.

 One participant, Sarah Wong, said accountants are usually quiet because they are focused on getting the numbers right, but they cannot remain silent anymore.

-Kenneth Leung, a lawmaker who represents the accounting industry, said that the now-suspended extradition bill that sparked the protests would have affected accountants, because many of them have clients in mainland China and travel there.
+Kenneth Leung, a lawmaker who represents the accounting industry, said that the extradition bill would have affected accountants, because many of them have clients in mainland China and travel there.
 The legislation would have allowed suspects to be extradited to the mainland to face trial.

 “The profession as a whole needs to come out to express their concerns and grievances,” he said.

-Rebecca Sy, the airline union head, told a news conference that Cathay Dragon dismissed her without giving a reason, but that the firing came after she was pulled from a flight at short notice and asked by an airline representative to confirm that a screenshot from Facebook was from her account.
+Rebecca Sy, the Cathay Dragon union head, told a news conference that the Hong Kong airline had dismissed her without giving a reason, but that the firing came after she was pulled from a flight and asked by an airline representative to confirm that screenshots from Facebook were from her account.

 “It’s not just about the termination of the job, it’s also the whole issue, it’s terrifying.
-All my colleagues are all terrified,” Sy said.
-“I feel so sorry for them because I’m no longer in that position to protect them.
-I used to be the one to stand behind them, to back up all of my colleagues.”
+All my colleagues are all terrified,” she said.
+“I feel so sorry for them because I’m no longer in that position to protect them.”

 Cathay Dragon is owned by Hong Kong’s main carrier, Cathay Pacific, which has come under pressure from Chinese authorities for employing people who support the protests.
-The company said in a statement that Sy’s departure “has nothing to do with her union leadership role or her union activities.”
+The company said in a statement that Sy’s departure has nothing to do with her union activities.

 The Hong Kong Confederation of Trade Unions called her firing a “blatant suppression and retaliation on her participation in the anti-extradition bill movement and her actions to mobilize her colleagues to participate as a trade union leader.”

-The Canadian government updated its travel advice for China on Thursday to warn of stepped-up border checks on smartphones.
+The Canadian government updated its travel advice for China to warn of stepped-up border checks on smartphones, following reports that Chinese immigration officers were looking for protest-related photos.

-“Increased screening of travelers’ digital devices has been reported at border crossings between mainland China and Hong Kong,” the advisory said.

-There have been reports that Chinese immigration officers are inspecting phones for photos related to the protests.